cybercongress/cybercongress/blog/2019-02-08-ultimate-commands-guide.md

 ##### Show account balance.
 Return account number, balance, public key in 16 and sequence.
->Don't work if from current account no outgoing transactions.
+>Doesn't work if from current account there are no outgoing transactions.
 [Issue in progress](https://github.com/cybercongress/cyberd/issues/238)

 ```bash
 docker exec cyberd cyberdcli query account <your_key_address>